Irving Weber – Mr. Iowa City.

 Born here on December 19, 1900, his father was a blacksmith and his mother, the first female president of the Iowa City school board.
 Educated in Iowa City, Weber graduated from City High (1918) and the University of Iowa (1922), where he earned a Bachelor’s Degree in Business while also becoming Iowa’s first All-American swimmer!

 A fourth generation Iowa Citian, Weber knew Johnson County and its history like the back of his hand.
 Though recognized today as Iowa City’s most famous historian, Weber spent most of his career in the milk and butter business, whole-selling dairy products throughout eastern Iowa and northern Illinois for Sidwell Dairy.
-In 1944, he founded the Quality Chekd Dairy Products Association, but over the years, it was his love for Iowa City that finally propelled him to begin writing about his beloved hometown when he retired in 1966.
+In 1944, he founded the Quality Chekd Dairy Products Association, a feat he was truly proud of.

 Watch this 30-minute interview of Irving Weber – recorded by the Iowa City Public Library in 1989.

-By January 1973, when Weber was 72, The Iowa City Press Citizen began publishing his stories on local history on a weekly basis.
-Over the next 25 years, under the banner Irving Weber’s Iowa City, our community’s best-known historian published over 800 of his columns, half of which were then reprinted in eight volumes published by the Iowa City Lions Club.
+By January 1973, when Weber was 72, The Iowa City Press Citizen began publishing some of his many stories on a weekly basis.
+Over the next 25 years, under the banner Irving Weber’s Iowa City, our community’s best-known historian published over 800 of his columns, half of which were then reprinted in nine volumes published by the Iowa City Lions Club.

 Known as a generous man indeed, Weber donated the proceeds from the sale of his books to the Lions Club’s sight and hearing conservation fund, raising over $60,000 for the cause.